 - Clutter / Paper Piles

 Clutter / Paper piles

 For so long I have been absolutely terrible at organizing paper clutter.
 I had so many things I wanted to hold on to that things just started to pile up.
 I wanted to keep things that I didn’t make a place for, so eventually papers got put into plastic bags and thrown into the garage to be looked through later.
 Well, “later” never happened and days turned into weeks, and weeks into months, and yes, even a few years went by, yikes!
 I am a bit embarrassed to admit this because I am not usually like this, I am usually a very organized person.

 I am happy to say that over winter break my husband and I did some cleaning in the garage (it’s still a work in progress) and I went through YEARS of paper piles.
 I am happy to say that there are NO MORE bags of paper piles in the garage, yay!
-For Christmas I asked for this mail sorter and a cork board (affiliate links) to display the kids school work, coupons, announcements, etc. I feel so much better and more organized by just having these two items.
+For Christmas I asked for a mail sorter and a cork board to display the kids school work, coupons, announcements, etc. I feel so much better and more organized by just having these two items.

 Also, as years go by “stuff” accumulates.
 It just happens.
 We’ve given things to charity as well as had a couple garage sales to help but I feel like more needs to be done.
 This year, I want to go through the entire house and minimize all the clutter!